SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: The framework of

 The adopted neural encoders are simple.
 For each $(\mathcal{S}_Q, \mathcal{Z}_{Q})$,

-Here, $enc(\cdot)$ encodes query-level structural features $\mathcal{Z}_{Q,x}$, where a multi-linear perception (MLP) is used.
-Node attributes, if present, can be appended to the structural features as $\mathcal{Z}_{Q,u} || X_u$. $\texttt{AGGR}$, which can be any neural encoders applied to sets (e.g. mean/sum/max pooling, set transformers \cite{lee2019set}, etc.) is used to aggregate the encoded features. \proj currently supports mean pooling, LSTM, and attention to implement $\texttt{AGGR}$.
-Note that the LSTM will perform random permutations of the elements in the set before encoding them as a sequence.
-Attention will first compute soft attention scores for elements based on the output of $enc(\cdot)$ and then perform attention-score-weighted average pooling.
-Sec. \ref{sec:param} empirically shows the choice of $\texttt{AGGR}$ has a non-trivial effect on prediction performance.
-Lastly, a fully-connected layer that takes $h_Q$ as input is used to make the final prediction $\hat{y}_u$.
-In our experiments, all SGRL tasks can be formulated as binary classification, and Binary Cross Entropy is used as the loss function $\mathcal{L}$.
+Here, $enc(\cdot)$ encodes query-level structural features $\mathcal{Z}_{Q,x}$ using a multi-linear perception (MLP).
+If node attributes are present, they can be appended after structural features as $\mathcal{Z}_{Q,u} || X_u$. $\texttt{AGGR}$ is used to aggregate the encoded features, which can be any neural encoders applicable to sets such as mean/sum/max pooling or set transformers.
+Currently, \proj supports the implementations of $\texttt{AGGR}$ in mean pooling, LSTM~\cite{hamilton2017inductive}, and attention~\cite{velivckovic2017graph}.
+Note that, the LSTM applies random permutations to the elements in the set before encoding them as a sequence; while the attention first computes soft attention scores based on the output of $enc(\cdot)$ for each set element and then performs attention-score-weighted pooling.
+Sec. \ref{sec:param} empirically demonstrates that the choice of $\texttt{AGGR}$ has non-trivial effects on prediction performance.
+Lastly, a fully connected layer takes the readout $h_Q$ as input to make the final prediction $\hat{y}_Q$.
+In our experiments, all SGRL tasks are formulated as binary classification, and thus Binary Cross Entropy is used as the loss function $\mathcal{L}$.